-While you might not be able to change the weather and bring the sun out from underneath the shadows, here are 30 ways you can fight it off for good.
-And if you’re in the market for a surefire instant mood booster?
+While you might not be able to change the weather and bring the sun out from underneath the shadows, you'll definitely want to read the following tips for how to fight seasonal depression.
+And if you're in the market for a surefire instant mood booster?
 Know that Saying This One Word Will Boost Your Mood By 25 Percent.

 Try Light Therapy